 In contractual agreement with the Mine Safety and Health Administration (MSHA) and the United States Department of Labor, the University of Nebraska at Kearney, Nebraska Safety Center provides training, consultation, and safety services to over 200 mines and in Nebraska.
 Contractors and customers of these mines are also served.
 Classes offered include:

-- Annual Refresher Training: Part 48 and Part 46 - This training is provided on and off campus.
-Over 1400 people trained annually.
+- Annual Refresher Training: Part 46 - This training is provided on and off campus.

 - New Miner Training - Training for persons new to the mining industry or interested in becoming miners is provided year round on and off the campus of UNK.
 This training two day meets 16 hours of the requirements.
 Training includes first aid, CPR, introduction to work environment, laws and regulations, personal protective equipment, lock-out, and others.
 Over 300 persons take this course annually.